-Sachin Tendulkar takes a breather during his epic innings 98 against Pakistan in the 2003 World Cup Pool A match at Centurion, South Africa © Getty Images
+Sachin Tendulkar takes a breather during his epic innings 98 against Pakistan in the 2003 World Cup match at Centurion, South Africa © Getty Images

 On March 1, 2003 Sachin Tendulkar scored an iconic 98 to guide India to yet another World Cup victory over Pakistan.
 Abhishek Mukherjee looks back at one of the greatest innings in the history of the World Cup.

-Has it really been a decade?
+Has it really been over a decade?
 It seems only yesterday.

 Did that six over third-man really happen?
 Was it not a dream?

 Let’s go back in time.
 India and Pakistan were meeting in a World Cup for the fourth time.
 Pakistan were unable to win a single one of the previous encounters, and their last World Cup encounter had happened when the two countries had actually been at war with each other.

 The tone was electric.
 It was simply not another match.
 As the men, clad in blue and green, ran down the long stairwell — there are 64 steps in all — of SuperSport Park, billions of viewers across both countries felt the same goosebumps.
 Indians and Pakistanis around the world stood up in respect in front of their television when the players lined up on the ground when the national anthems of the two countries were being played.

 The atmosphere on the ground was so heavy with passion and adrenaline that each spectators felt tremors passing through their spine.
 It was as if every spectator had been metamorphosed into a cricketer playing in the match; it was not a battle of eleven versus eleven anymore – it was a team of millions taking on another.
 And the neutrals — people from countries other than the two involved — could not concentrate in whatever they were doing.
 Everyone in the world of cricket was entranced by the one contest that toys with the hormones of billions — India versus Pakistan.